5 minutes read

 - Let all the actions on your site trigger a new, unique link in your browser – your analyst will be grateful for this for the rest of his life, really!

 The page code is another important topic that we need to take care of so that our pages can be easily measured and analyzed.
 The page code consists of several layers: we have HTML that defines the structure of the page and styles that describe how it all looks.
 Usually, what happens is that we don’t keep any class record scheme (a real-life example would be an inconsistently looking BUY NOW button throughout an online shopping page).

 While building a website we can easily describe it in code.
 So: if we have a form on the page, it is usually unique (i.e. the contact form on each of the subpages will look the same) and we can give it an individual ID by which we can recognize it and without any problems analyze how customers use it.

-Now you know that when building websites, you should try to code them in the most transparent and understandable way, giving the code accurate descriptions, not only classes defining the appearance, but also unique identifiers and variable URLs.
+Now you know that when building websites, you should try to code them in the most transparent and understandable way, giving the code accurate descriptions, not only classes defining the appearance, but also unique identifiers and variable URLs for an analytics-friendly website.
 This, in turn, will help you create much more observable pages, and might even impact whether you can do this kind of analysis at all.